1602/compound/docs/sources/markdown/asset-compiler.md

 Configuration can be done either in an initializer or in the Environment file.

 Compilers should be configured using the `compound.assetCompiler.config(compilerName, options)` method.
-This method takes 2 params, the name of the compiler and an obje t containing the options to configure, and returns `compound.assetCompiler` for chaining. the default compilers use the following options:
+This method takes two parameters, the name of the compiler and an object containing the options to configure, and returns `compound.assetCompiler` for chaining.
+The default compilers use the following options:

-* render: a function to compile the source into js or css, see Adding Your Own Compiler for more details
+* render: a function to compile the source into js or css (see Adding Your Own Compiler for more details)
 * sourceExtension: `'coffee'`
 * destExtension: `'js'`
 * sourceDir: `''` or `'/coffeescripts'`